Open PCA Pump Artifacts

 - Conference paper (ISOLA 2018) providing brief overview of Open PCA Architecture (.pdf)

 Open PCA Pump Interface Behavioral Specifications

 The Open PCA Pump artifacts provide an excellent opportunity to illustrate and evaluate formal behavioral specification languages as well techniques for demonstrating the implementations comply to formal specification languages.
 The Open PCA Pump artifacts include specifications and behaviors written in the Behavior Language for Embedded Systems with Software (BLESS) and the SAnToS Lab's forth-coming Sireum verification framework.
-A full release of these artifacts is expected in late 2018.
+A full release of these artifacts is expected at a later date.